waveshareteam/roarm_ws_em0/README.md

 [![Control the Gripper to a Specified Position](https://res.cloudinary.com/marcomontalbano/image/upload/v1723287232/video_to_markdown/images/youtube--uRUIMIWvNpw-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/uRUIMIWvNpw "Control the Gripper to a Specified Position")

-Here, x, y, and z are the coordinates of the target point in meters.
+Here, data are the coordinates of the target point in meters.

-By calling this service, you can control the robotic arm to move to the target position.
+By calling this service, you can control the robotic arm gripper to move to the target position.

 ### 8.4 Draw a Circle at a Fixed Height
 In Rviz2, click Add, add RobotModel, and in the RobotModel tab, find Description Topic to view the trajectory of the end-effector hand_tcp.